 For example, we can reduce sources of chronic stress by not taking on more than we can handle – by being honest with ourselves about our capacities, establishing healthy boundaries, and then respecting those boundaries.
 Some of my clients report employing time management techniques that balance the demands and pleasures of their lives.

-Some of my clients healthily manage the feeling of stress with exercise, meditation, breathing exercises, relaxing in their “peaceful place,” the Serenity Prayer and more.
+Some of my clients healthily manage the feeling of stress with exercise, meditation, counseling, breathing exercises, relaxing in their “peaceful place,” the Serenity Prayer and more.
 While managing the feeling of stress may seem relatively easy, reducing its sources can present challenges.
 Some lifestyle choices require sacrifice and drastic lifestyle changes.
 Ever feel like your [fill in the blank] is killing you?

 Maybe you feel your job is killing you?
 One of my clients was experiencing chronic stress at her job.
 While she knew she had to make a change, it wasn’t easy.
 She ultimately left it when it became practical and started her own health-related service – she became her own boss, following her passion and serving according to her own ideals.
 She felt much less stress.
 While this was just one of the things she addressed, her thermal imaging reveals much less breast inflammation and cancer risk too!
 Let’s celebrate her success: